How vector works - copy vs. move

 It turns out that many other of Microsoft’s standard containers have the same

-g++ seems to kind of avoid this issue except for std::deque
+g++ seems to kind of avoid this issue except for std::deque.
+To complicate

 treatment.